gregorwolf/SAP-NPM-API-collection/apis/cds-odata-v2-adapter-proxy/README.md

   - **isoTimestamp:** Use ISO 8601 format for type cds.Timestamp (Edm.DateTimeOffset).
 Default is `false`.
   - **isoDateTimeOffset:** Use ISO 8601 format for type Edm.DateTimeOffset (cds.DateTime, cds.Timestamp).
 Default is `false`.
   - **bodyParserLimit:** Request and response body parser size limit.
 Default is '100mb'.
+  - **returnComplexNested**: Function import return structure of complex type (non collection) is nested using function import name.
+Default is `true`.
+  - **returnPrimitivePlain**: Function import return value of primitive type is rendered as plain JSON value.
+Default is `true`.

 All CDS OData V2 Adapter Proxy options can also be specified as part of CDS project-specific configuration under section `cds.cov2ap` and accessed via `cds.env.cov2ap`.